 A new workplace comedy created by The Office US favourites Greg Daniels and Steve Carell, Space Force will skewer President Trump’s proposal for a military “space force”.
 Lisa Kudrow and John Malkovich also star.

-Space Force arrives on Netflix on Friday 29 May
+Watch Space Force now on Netflix

 Find out more about Space Force